-7 Things Musicians Do Out Of Order - Strategic Mistakes That Lead To Music Career Failure
+7 Things Musicians Do Out Of Order - Music Industry Mistakes That Lead To Music Career Failure

-To build a successful career as a professional musician, there are many things you need to know and do.
+To build a successful music career like other pro musicians have done, there are many things you need to know and do.
 This includes:

 Many musicians take the steps out of order and do the right things at the wrong time.
 Their music career decisions are guided by fear, wrong assumptions and advice from non-experts vs. a proven strategy.

-These music career mistakes make it hard to reach your goals in the music industry:
+These music industry mistakes make it hard to reach your goals with a music career:

 Many musicians want to get a record deal, but few understand what record companies actually look for in musicians they work with.
 Record companies invest money and resources into musicians the same way people invest money in the stock market.